I moved to Da Nang from the USA in 2018. I visit Hoi An regularly on my motorbike for coffee, to eat, or to explore.

 I filmed this video along the river in Hoi An.

-The rice fields surrounding Hoi An are also worth seeing.
+The rice fields surrounding Hoi An are some of my favorite things about the area.
 I would make a trip down from Da Nang to see them.
 The views at sunset are great.
+Sometimes I’ll spend an hour or so just riding my scooter through the different rice fields.
+There are smaller roads that cut through them in various areas of Hoi An.

 The individual areas of Hoi An are not as clearly defined as, say, the different districts in Ho Chi Minh City.

 I’ll keep the areas simple for a first-time visitor.
-There is the Old Town area and Cam Pho, the areas east of Old Town: Cam Chau and Cam Thanh, and the beach areas of An Bang Beach and Cua Dai Beach.
+There is the Old Town area, Cam Pho, and Tan An.
+Then the areas east of Old Town: Cam Chau and Cam Thanh, and the beach areas of An Bang Beach and Cua Dai Beach.

-The Little Riverside Hoi An is a five-star resort on the Thu Bon River in Old Town.
+The Little Riverside Hoi An (Agoda / Booking) is a five-star resort on the Thu Bon River in Old Town.
 The immediate vicinity of the hotel is entirely walkable.
-The La Siesta Hoi An is a great boutique hotel west of Old Town.
-The Hoian Central Hotel is a budget hotel inside Old Town.
+The La Siesta Hoi An (Agoda / Booking) is a great boutique hotel west of Old Town.
+The Hoian Central Hotel (Agoda / Booking) is a budget hotel that’s directly inside Old Town.

 Most of Old Town and its surrounding areas are very walkable.
 This is a definite plus for Hoi An.